thekompanee/chamber/README.md

 ### Ignoring Settings Files

-I recommend adding a pattern like this to `.gitignore`:
+We recommend adding the following to your `.gitignore` file:

 ```
 # Ignore the environment-specific files that contain the real credentials: